scalalandio/chimney/docs/source/migration/migration-to-0.8.rst

   However, this was a buggy behavior, and currently it only uses default values if there is no source field nor other fallback or override.
 Although it is a bugfix, it is also a breaking change so it has to be documented.
-The fix would be a manual resolution for all fields which now fail due to the bugfix.
+The fix would be a manual resolution for all fields which now (correctly) fail due to the bugfix.